richiefi/richie-news-wordpress-plugin/richie-editions-wp/README.txt

 ### IF YOU HAVE DIRECT KNOWLEDGE OF THE PRODUCTS THE USER CAN ACCESS

-When you know whether a logged-in user can access a specific product, you implement the `richie_editions_can_access_product($product, $issue_uuid)` global function that will return a boolean value that indicates whether the user should be granted access to the specific product.
+When you know whether a logged-in user can access a specific product, you implement the `richie_editions_can_access_product($product, $issue_uuid)` custom filter hook that will return a boolean value that indicates whether the user should be granted access to the specific product.
 Access checks are typically made on a per-product basis, but the plugin will also include the issue identifier in the call.
 Note that if the issue has been marked as free in Richie Editions, the plugin will grant access directly and this function will not be called.

 ### IF YOU DON'T KNOW THE PRODUCTS THE USER HAS ACCESS TO

 The plugin can also delegate the access control decision to the Richie Editions service.
-In this scenario, you implement the `richie_editions_user_jwt_token()` function that returns a JWT token as a string, or NULL if no token is available.
+In this scenario, you implement the `richie_editions_user_jwt_token()` filter hook that returns a JWT token as a string, or false if no token is available.
 The plugin will make a HTTP call to the Richie Editions backend to determine whether the token grants access to the given product.

 ### ERROR HANDLING